Airports Authority of India: Aviation safety

 The Aviation Safety Directorate in the region takes care of many responsibilities which are essential for the functionality of the Airports.
-Like it performs safety audits of all eastern region airports including RCS airports and CNS vital installation stations and monitoring of all AVS-ER audit observations.
+Like it performs safety audits of all eastern region airports including RCS airports and CNS vital installation stations and monitors all AVS-ER audit observations.
 It also conducts yearly Safety Management System (SMS) training and provides assistants to all field stations to conduct safety assessments of different projects whenever required.
-Apart from this, the Aviation Safety Directorate also conducts the quarterly Regional Safety Committee meeting, and yearly aviation safety week and is responsible for the vetting of safety assessment documents of all Eastern Region Airports among others.
+Apart from this, the Aviation Safety Directorate also conducts the quarterly Regional Safety Committee meeting, and yearly Aviation Safety Week and is responsible for the vetting of safety assessment documents of all Eastern Region Airports among others.